Nailington/3kh0-assets/README.md

 # 3kh0 Assets
 All games will be hosted here due to the amount of files.
+It overloads GitHub so hard, to GitHub, I am so sorry!

+Skidding this gets you no gain, so fuck off.

 If you want to check out the site, head to [https://3kh0.github.io](3kh0.github.io)